mvlahovi/Home-Weather-Station/README.md

 The exact time is checked once a day from the NTP service and corrected if necessary.
 The firmware can be loaded via wireless and ArduinoOTA.

-Software on a PC written in python tkinter, loads data from the indoor unit via udp connection, processes all data, removes outliers, interpolates missing data and saves it in MySQL database.
-The software has a graphical interface with graphical display of data.

 ## Motivation and goals
 Before the current approach I have programed and tested other version like: AVRgcc before arduino, arduino mega32, mega2560 integrated with sd/microsd modules, etc etc etc and finally the current approach turned out to be the most effective for my goals.